 Our Risk Type Compass® research extracted risk-related themes from across the complete spectrum of personality.
-Analysis of the resulting pool of data identified two bi-polar factors that together determine an individual's inherent propensity for risk taking: firstly, emotionality, the degree to which they are fearful (measured by the Calm:Emotional scale); and secondly, cognition, the degree to which they will act in a reasoned and carefully considered views (measured by the Daring:Measured scale).
+Analysis of the resulting pool of data identified two bi-polar factors that together determine an individual's inherent propensity for risk taking: firstly, the degree to which they are fearful (measured by the Calm:Emotional scale); and secondly, the degree to which they will act on impulse (measured by the Daring:Measured scale).

-1. Emotional Dimension
+1. Fearful

-The Calm:Emotional scale is complex and rich in meaning but, broadly speaking, it is a measure of emotionality.
+The Calm:Emotional scale is complex and rich in meaning but, broadly speaking, it is a measure of fearfulness.
 People at one extreme of the fearful continuum will be so anxious and apprehensive about everything that they may be severely limited in their capacity to live a normal life (fear of flying, fear of open spaces, fear of strangers, fear of small spaces, etc.; the list is extensive).
 People at the other extreme will be so insensitive to danger that they barely show signs of anxiety or fear even under the most threatening of conditions.
-This may be useful under fire on active service, or in times of crisis, but their insensitivity to cues and warning signs, and lack of urgency, can also be a danger to themselves and to others.
+This may be useful under fire on active service, or in times of crisis, but their insensitivity to cues and warning signs can also be a danger to themselves and to others.

 Of course, the really extreme cases at either end of the scale are relatively rare - as is the case with all personality characteristics.
 At a more familiar, everyday level, people towards the fearful end of the spectrum might be described as anxious, nervous or apprehensive.
-They approach everything with caution, trust only what, and who, they know really well and are pessimistic about everything else.
+They approach everything with caution, trust only what they know really well and are pessimistic about everything else.
 They feel vulnerable and are easily stressed.
 People at the other end of the scale are relaxed, flexible, calm, optimistic and resilient.

-2. Cognitive Dimension
+2. Impulsive